tonnykwon/blog/_machine/2019-05-21-Principle Component Analysis.md

 $$ = \Lambda$$

 Here we assume the diagonal values of $$\Lambda$$ is in descending order for convenience, which also implies corresponding eigenvectors of $$U$$ is ordered.

-Then what is good about it?
-This means that every pairs of column or row vectors in $$r$$ has covariance 0 and so has correlation 0.

 So the each eigenvalues of $$\operatorname{Covmat}(x)$$ or of the covariance matrix of $$r$$ corresponds to the variance of $$x$$.
 Now using only subset of eigenvalues or components with the highest variance, we can reconstruct $$x$$.
 In that way, we can preserve the variance of the data and remove noise.
 Suppose the newly projected data in $$s$$- dimension($$s<d$$) is $$p$$.
 That is: